Tomi-dev/Movie-Search-App/README.md

 For the app to work you'll have register for an api key at http://www.omdbapi.com/apikey.aspx

-If you got the api key, create .env in the root folder and set your api key to "omdbApiKey=YOUR_API_KEY"
+If you got the api key, create .env in the root folder and set your api key to "omdbApiKey=YOUR_API_KEY" after this you're good to go!